seregazhuk/seregazhuk.github.io_old/_posts/2017-04-01-override-trait-methods.md

 title: "PHP: How to override trait method and call it from the overridden one?"
 tags: [PHP, OOP]
 layout: post
+description: "How to override trait method and call it from the overridden one in PHP"
 ---

 Consider this example, when we have a trait and a class that uses this trait.
 But we want to override a trait's method and also we want to call the initial trait's method.
 How can we do it?
 We can't use `parent`, `self`, `static` or anything like this because traits are only copy-and-paste code.